Plasma-Paris/Plasma.WpfUtils/README.md

 </Window>
 ```

-Add the correspondante `DataTemplate` and namespaces
+Add the corresponding `DataTemplate` and namespaces

 ```xml
 <Window